containers/podman-bootc/README.md

 # Ideas

-This is just a mockup from the user experience POV, the idea is also to support:
+This is just a mockup from the user experience POV, the idea is also to:
-- premade disk images
+- Support premade disk images
-- Be able to run the bootc container in background and support multiple ssh sessions.
-It would be something similar to how you would work with `podman container`.
-May be supporting `--rm` and `-i`.
+- Add support for `--rmi`, to remove the disk image after vm exit
 - Caching, if the bootc oci image didn't change boot from the disk image with reinstalling it
-- remove installed bootc disk images
 - Serial console support (?) if ssh is not available (instead of injecting a ssh key we should set the user password)
 - If smbios is not available, could be use the EFI partition?